DMedina559/minecraft/addons/transfer_ui/README.md

 ### - Beta API Experiment:

-The behavior pack requires a world with the `Beta APIs` experiment enabled.
+The behavior pack requires a world with the `Beta APIs` experiment to be enabled.
-This experiment is required for the server-admin module on the dedicated server.
+This experiment is required for the `@minecraft/server-admin` module on the dedicated server.

 ## Instructions: